 No. Unfortunately, we do not transfer accommodations from other institutions.
 The University of Toronto offers unique programs, each of which has specific academic expectations.
 Students may experience opportunities, as well as challenges and barriers that may not exist in other university contexts.
-It is important to ensure students have access to an individualized accommodation plan that provides appropriate supports within our learning environments.
+It is important to ensure students have access to an individualized accommodation plan that provides appropriate and effective supports for you within our learning environments.

-In order to receive academic accommodations, register as a new student with Accessibility Services using the steps on page 16-20.
+In order to receive academic accommodations, register as a new student with Accessibility Services as soon as possible using the steps on page 16-20.
 You may upload relevant documentation from your home university as supplemental documentation.